enriquezm/movie-search/README.md

 One way I've learned to consolidate is to group like props together into objects, that way objects can be passed instead of each individual prop.

 Came across this at: https://stackoverflow.com/questions/64386560/how-many-props-is-recommended-in-a-react-component#:~:text=I%20follow%20this%20rule%20of,clear%20and%20easy%20to%20maintain.

+### Fetching data from API

+Wasn't sure how to properly fetch dynamic data from an api within a react app.
+At first, I tried implemented a basic fetch within the functional component and needed to use an async call.
+Problem with this is that the functional component itself would have to be async.
+This led to more issues because I was now getting an error mentioning passing in an object as a component's child.

+After looking into this more, realized functional components handle "side effects" using hooks.
+Specifically the `useEffect` hook.
+After updating to using the hook instead, and removing the `async` keyword on the functional component, the app worked as expected.